zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 H-scoring is sophisticated but it is not a panacea and could be improved in many ways
 * The algorithm does not adjust for the choices of other drafters.
 If you notice another drafter pursuing a particular punting strategy, you might want to avoid that strategy for yourself so that you do not compete for the same players
-- As of now, it does not take into account correlations between weekly values for a category.
-For example, even controlling for team composition, a team is likely to have many turnovers during a week when they also have many assists.
-It turns out handling this is annoyingly computationally expensive, which is why I have not implemented it
+- As noted earlier, H-scoring does not take into account correlations between weekly values for a category.
+For example, even controlling for team composition, a team is likely to have many turnovers during a week when they also have many assists, so they are relatively unlikely to win both assists and turnovers on the same week.
+This matters for the Most Categories format because it can influence the probabilities of various scenarios.
+It is difficult to account for because it would require computing the joint cumulative density function of $X$, which is computationally extremely expensive.
+With the scipy implementation of multivariate normal, it would take many hours to run the algorithm for a single pick.
+The efficiency can be improved somewhat with smart coding logic but is still prhibitively time-consuming to implement, let alone test it across many seasons and picks
+ - For what it is worth, I have looked into the idea that turnovers should always be de-weighted because of how much they negatively correlate with other categories.
+While it is true that turnovers correlate negatively with many other categories, In my brief exploration, I did not find any evidence to suggest that ignoring or even mostly ignoring them is optimal.
+Perhaps that will change in the future if I look at this again more rigorously
 - The approximation of future draft statistics smooths out outlier players.
 A particular strategy might seem to be weak in general, but a single outlier player can make it viable in a way that the approximation does not capture.
 So if you have an idea for a particular build that relies heavily on a small number of unusual players, it might be better than H-scoring would suggest
 * The algorithm understands that it cannot pick all players of the same position with future picks through the $\nu$ parameter, but it does not adjust H-scores by position, even if the top scorers are heavily tilted towards some positions over others.
 It works this way because in my simulations, the greedy heuristic of simply taking the highest-scoring available player that can fit on the team at every stage of the draft does fine, and I have not found a value-above-replacement system which improves algorithm performance.
 However, this may be impractical for real drafting.
 Real fantasy basketball has no concrete rules around team construction and most drafters want to avoid accidentally constructing unbalanced teams.
 So you might want to pick players of new positions even if they have slightly lower H-scores e.g. If the algorithm is leaning towards centers to align with its punting strategy, and it finds a point guard that is only slightly below the top pick in terms of overall H-score, you might want to pick it.
 * The extension of H-scoring to Rotisserie implemented in this tool is not described in the paper.
 It is similar to the Each Category algorithm, except that week-to-week variance is set to zero and it is assumed that other drafters will be drafting based on Z-scores.
 It has not been verified in the Rotisserie context, so there is even more reason for skepticism when interpreting its results than for the other formats